IMI-Moodle-Projekt/docker-moodle/README.md

 You can also access **Moodle's XMLDB editor** at "Site Administration" > "Development" > "XMLDB editor".

 ## Credits
-This is a fork of [Jim Hardison's](https://github.com/jmhardison/docker-moodle/pkgs/container/docker-moodle) Moodle Docker, which is a fork of [Jade Auer's](https://github.com/jda/docker-moodle) Dockerfile, which is a reductionist take on [sergiogomez](https://github.com/sergiogomez/)'s docker-moodle Dockerfile.
+This is a fork of [Linda Fernsel's Moodle Learning Analytics](https://gitlab.com/iug-research/moodle-learning-analytics/docker-moodle.git) Moodle Docker, which is a fork of [Jim Hardison's](https://github.com/jmhardison/docker-moodle/pkgs/container/docker-moodle) Moodle Docker, which is a fork of [Jade Auer's](https://github.com/jda/docker-moodle) Dockerfile, which is a reductionist take on [sergiogomez](https://github.com/sergiogomez/)'s docker-moodle Dockerfile.